 - Creating rituals that belong to you (a new morning routine, solo dates, journaling)

-The divorce healing stages don’t move in a straight line.
+The divorce recovery steps don’t move in a straight line.
 But here, you start finding moments of peace.
-And then—strangely, (and beautifully) —joy.
+And then strangely, (and beautifully) joy.

-This isn’t just the final stage.
+This isn’t just the last of the stages of getting over a divorce.
 It’s the foundation of everything that comes next.

-You’re not just healed—you’re aware.
+You’re not just healed; you’re aware.
 You trust yourself.
-You’ve got scars, yes, but you also have a backbone made of boundaries and hard-won clarity.
+You’ve got scars, but you also have a backbone made of healthy boundaries and hard-won clarity.

 Here’s what makes this stage so powerful: